 Nature Bathing

-free guided meditation
+free guided meditation below

 We are sentient beings and our connection to the natural world is embedded in the deepest level of our being, biologically and spiritually.
 A study sponsored by the Environmental Protection Agency finds that the average American spends 93% of their time indoors, surrounded by unnatural light, harmful chemicals and a lack of fresh air.
 As an antidote, many people are embracing a form of eco-therapy known as "forest bathing" which emerged in Japan in the 1980s to ease tech-boom burnout and to inspire people to protect the country’s forests.
 The Japanese government has funded the development of forty eight official Forrest Therapy Trails.
 In Japan forest bathing is known as "shinrin-yoku," or taking in the forest through your senses.

-Regularly reconnecting with the natural world can restore our personal wellbeing and inspire us to appreciate and care for all beings who share the planet with us.
+Regularly reconnecting with the natural world can restore our personal well-being and inspire us to appreciate and care for all beings who share the planet with us.
 Enjoy the free guided meditation below for a Nature Bathing experience.

 "We need a real awakening, enlightenment, to change our way of thinking and seeing things.
 Breathe in and be aware you are the Earth.
 Your consciousness is also the consciousness of the Earth.”
 Thich Nhat Hanh